Automate employee onboarding tasks before their first day of work with the Microsoft Entra admin center

 - On the workflow screen, select the specific workflow you want to run.

 - On the select users tab, select add users.

 Check tasks and workflow status

 At any time, you may monitor the status of the workflows and the tasks.
-As a reminder, there are three different data pivots, users runs, and tasks which are currently available in public preview.
-You may learn more in the how-to guide Check the status of a workflow (preview).
-In the course of this tutorial, we will look at the status using the user focused reports.
+As a reminder, there are three different data pivots, users runs, and tasks that are currently available.
+You may learn more in the how-to guide Check the status of a workflow.
+In the course of this tutorial, we look at the status using the user focused reports.

 Enable the workflow schedule